selfdual-brain/phouka/readme.md

 - complete simulation stats will be printed on System.out
 - a window "Simulation events log" will open
-- a window "Blockchain performance history" will open
+- a window "Blockchain performance history" will open (throughput and latency charts)
 - a window "Per-node stats" will open  the GUI window containing log of events will open.

 You may find the contents of the GUI a little cryptic at first.
 When a mouse pointer stops at the header of a table, a tooltip